cozy/cozy.github.io/src/tutorials/konnector/cozy-browser.md

 ## Zombie

 We chose a specific js browser implementation which is [zombie](https://github.com/assaf/zombie).
-It is a wraper around jsdom to make it easier for scraping.
+It is a wrapper around jsdom to make it easier for scraping.

 ## Initialisation